brunokoga/Montevideo/ultimateEquipment_dir/gear/entertainmentAndTradeGoods.md

 **Price** 10 GP–50 GP; **Weight** —

 Most loaded dice are weighted, with a heavier substance included opposite the desired number.
-You can spot this tampering with a DC 15 [Appraise](skills/appraise#_appraise) or [Perception](skills/perception#_perception) check.
-Superior dice (such as wooden dice carved around a naturally heavy point) have DCs ranging from 20 to 30.
+You can spot this tampering with a DC 15 [Appraise](skill_dir/appraise#_appraise or [Perception](skill_dir/perception#_perception) check.
+Superior dice (such as wooden dice carved around a naturally heavy point have DCs ranging from 20 to 30.

 Marked Cards

 **Price** 1 GP; **Weight** 1 lb.

 Whether bent, colored, or scratched, marked cards allow an informed user to know what's on the front of the card by viewing the mark on the back.
-Realizing that the cards are marked requires a DC 25 [Perception](skills/perception#_perception) check or DC 20 [Profession](skills/profession#_profession) (gambler) check.
+Realizing that the cards are marked requires a DC 25 [Perception](skill_dir/perception#_perception check or DC 20 [Profession](skill_dir/profession#_profession) (gambler check.
 The listed price is for a common paper deck.

 Polo Gear